 The next major figure to run the sporting camps was Alfred Wilson, with the help of his two sons Donald and Alfred J., known as Junior.
 While Fred and Junior were busy guiding and trapping, Don graduated from the University of Maine with a mechanical engineering degree and was pursuing a career in the engineering field.
 Unfortunately Junior's untimely death due to drowning off of Pratt's Point on September 18th, 1936 resulted in Don leaving his engineering career to come back and help run the camps.

 After being passed down through four generations of Wilsons over 109 years, the camps were sold to Wayne and Shan (Shirley) Snell, who ran the camps for 19 years before their son and his wife, Scott and Alison Snell took over in 2002.
-For 13 years Scott and Alison have been running the camps, and in 2015 celebrated the 150th anniversary of Wilsons on Moosehead Lake.
+For nearly 19 years, Scott and Alison have been running the camps.
+In 2015, we celebrated the 150th anniversary of Wilsons on Moosehead Lake.

 On 1/6/16 an amazing milestone was passed, which will solidify the future for Wilsons on Moosehead Lake!
-A few months ago we had the opportunity to purchase a very important piece of the puzzle here; so important that it allowed us to finally put it all together.
-We were able to put together the "package" and purchase Wilsons along with a large portion of land that had been leased for many, many years
+We had the opportunity to purchase a very important piece of the puzzle here; so important that it allowed us to finally put it all together.
+We were able to put together the "package" and purchase Wilsons along with a large portion of land that had been leased for many, many years.

-It started for us over 13 years ago with a dream and two young children (soon to be three).
+It started for us in 2002 with a dream and two young children (soon to be three).
 It turned into hard work, uncertainty, determination and incredible relationships with so many new and repeat guests we now consider family.

 So, Thank You just doesn't seem enough.
 Thank you to our many, many guests, we couldn't have done it without you!
 After over 150 years in business, Wilsons' future is a little brighter today!